Implementation standards

 • Docs kept consistent with deployed state

-• Boundaries protect stability and accountability
+• Boundaries protect stability and responsibility

 Evidence pack

-What procurement can actually review
+What your team can review

 Deliverables